Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 020 : July 29 , 2018

 **Today's Progress** :  Wrote a medium article about common hard clustering algorithms.
-Got deeper with audio signal processing for musical applications.
+Got deeper with audio signal processing for musical applications....

 **Thoughts** : I am learning more new things by trying to blog about it.